On Fourier restriction type problems on compact Lie groups: Introduction

 These estimates have broad applications in analysis and partial differential equations, and are currently under intensive study with an abundance of hard open problems; we refer to \cite{Dem20} for a recent survey.
 In particular, when $d\mu$ is the surface measure on the standard sphere, the above inequality provides $L^p$-bounded eigenfunctions of the Laplacian; or if $d\mu$ is the surface measure on the paraboloid $\xi_n=\xi_1^2+\xi_2^2+\cdots+\xi_{n-1}^2$, the above inequality becomes the Strichartz estimate for the Schr\"odinger equation

-On the other hand, on the setting of a compact manifold $M$, Sogge \cite{Sog88} initiated a study of the so-called discrete Fourier restriction problems, which is to consider the norm of spectral projectors on either a band of eigenvalues or an individual eigenvalue of the Laplace-Beltrami operator.
-For individual eigenvalues, it amounts to $L^p$ bounds of Laplace-Beltrami eigenfunctions.
-Analogous to the Euclidean setting and because of the discreteness of the spectrum, we may call this problem as discrete Fourier restriction for the sphere.
-We may also pose Strichartz estimates for the Schr\"odinger equation
+On the other hand, Bourgain \cite{Bou93e,Bou93} in 1993 considered discrete analogues of the above problems, where $d\mu$ is a measure on $\mathbb{Z}^n$.
+The discrete Fourier restriction problem for the sphere or the paraboloid then refers to when $d\mu$ is the counting measure on the discrete sphere or the discrete paraboloid, which is equivalent to $L^p$ bound of Laplacian eigenfunctions on square tori or Strichartz estimate for the Schr\"odinger equation on square tori, respectively.
+On a general compact manifold, Sogge \cite{Sog88} in 1988 initiated the study of norms of spectral projectors on a band of eigenvalues of the Laplace-Beltrami operator.
+Zero band width corresponds to individual eigenvalues, and it amounts to $L^p$ bound of Laplace-Beltrami eigenfunctions.
+One may also pose Strichartz estimates for the Schr\"odinger equation

-where $I$ could be $\R$, a finite interval, or a circle $\T$ if $\Delta$ has rational eigenvalues which is the case for rational tori or more generally compact Lie groups and symmetric spaces equipped with canonical metrics; for the latter, analogous to the Euclidean setting, the above estimates may be viewed as a discrete Fourier restriction problem for the parabola on the product manifold $\mathbb{T}\times M$.